sophieayn/sophieayn-datavis-portfolio/critique-by-design.md

 ### Creating an easy-to-read table

 I decided to maintain the table visualization to display the information.
 I adjusted my previous iteration's problem with intution through incorporating the aforementioned ranking system, as well as by grouping each country by its happiness rank.
 Each country within each rank of happiness (or, all rank 'A' countries, all rank 'B' countries, and so on) would then be displayed together.
 Each other variable remained unordered, so as not to distract readers with trying to make sense of an order.
 Additionally, I kept only variables which dealt with health and perceptions, excluding the log GDP and baseline disparity variables.
 The included variables had the least amount of confusion during my user interviews, meaning the visualization maintains the most intuitive items.
 The disparity variable specifically was to act as a baseline value for the original report's calculations; this variable would not make sense in a ranking setting.
+Additionally, as this visualization should serve as a tool for policy makers and interested parties to evaluate a country's performance in happiness, perceptions, and health, the title should allow readers to create their own judgements on the trends and takeaways they see.
+As a result, a fairly vague title was selected.

 With these items in mind, I created the following visualization.